despiegk/ssdb_tipc/README.md

 A high performance network server build on top of rocksdb.
 Rocksdb is a very reliable high performance database.

-See if we can do this by improving ssdb.io
+See if we can do this by changing ssdb.io

 ## Goals